It’s every ambitious entrepreneur’s dream to be able to stand on their own two feet and see their business grow from strength to strength.

 Operating under an already established business can lead to success

 Operating under an already established or well-known brand can have its obvious advantages for franchisees.
 You can be safe in the knowledge that the business model works and is already trusted by the market.
 Not only this, but the franchise will already have an established and loyal following of customers, which franchisees are able to take full advantage of.

 As such, adopting a franchise and the benefits of its trademark will save business owners a lot of time as they won’t have to build up a customer base of their own.
 By operating under an already established name, you would also be saving both time and money on publicity, as the market already know what to expect from the brand.

 Help and ongoing support from people in the know

 If you agree to take up a franchise, you will be offered continued support, guidance and advice from the franchisor; something you wouldn’t necessarily have if you started your own limited company.
 Franchisors often offer training so that the franchisee feels well supported when it comes to things such as banking, account management, sales and customer relations.

-Some franchisors also offer financial help to get the business off the ground, too.
-This can be hugely attractive to entrepreneurs who are strapped for cash or struggling to find the money to cover the inevitable startup costs.
+Some franchisors, including those in the franchise care home industry, also offer financial help to get the business off the ground, making it an attractive option for entrepreneurs who are strapped for cash or struggling with startup costs.